Edinburgh Castle Views and Royal Mile Walks

 Edinburgh Castle on Castle Rock

-On my first visit, I joined a ship excursion that included a guided tour of Edinburgh Castle.
-Walking through the fortified gates and exploring the courtyards revealed stories of Scotland’s past.
-From the esplanade, sweeping views of the city stretched out across Princes Street Gardens toward the Firth of Forth.
+On my first visit I joined a motorcoach excursion that included a guided tour of Edinburgh Castle and a drive through the surrounding districts.
+Walking through the fortress gates and exploring the courtyards gave a sense of how central the castle has been to Scotland’s history.
+From the castle walls the city spreads out in every direction with rooftops churches and monuments filling the skyline.

 If You Have More Time…